Will the Religious Freedom Peace Tax Fund Act, H.R. 4169, protect only those who base their conscientious objection on religious belief?

 The pro-life movement is not waiting for the Peace Tax Fund to pave its way.
 Since the 1980’s, it has successfully passed amendments to the federal budget that severely restrict federal funding of abortions.
 The Peace Tax Fund concept is not a practical route for the pro-life movement because abortion spending is virtually, if not completely, non-existent in the federal budget.
 By comparison over 50% of U.S. tax dollars pay for current military programs and interest on debts incurred by past military spending.

-Would the Religious Freedom Peace Tax Fund Act of 2017 open the door to a flood of special exemptions?
+Would the Religious Freedom Peace Tax Fund Act open the door to a flood of special exemptions?

 In examining the bill, the Congressional Research Service wrote, “Recognition of the special moral dilemma faced by those who must pay taxes in support of military activities to which they are opposed will not open a Pandora’s box to claims by other persons.”